Notes from RSPB Conwy

 Edit:

-I found out yesterday that my old anthropology supervisor at St Andrews, Peter Gow, has died.
+I found out yesterday that my old anthropology supervisor at the University of St Andrews, Peter Gow, has died.
 He was an Amazonianist, and a great character with plenty of stories to tell.
-Coincidentally, a young Brazilian anthropologist who’s just moved into the B&B with his friend (and who I’ve just shared a few drinks with in the bar) had heard of him.
-The calls I recorded today are dedicated to Peter.
+Coincidentally, a young Brazilian anthropologist who’s just moved into the B&B with his friend (and who I’ve just shared a few drinks with in the bar) knew of him.
+The calls I recorded today are dedicated to Peter and his family.

 Cotton Grass near Ysbyty Ifan